odewahn/gpt-level-classifier/README.md

 ## Cost Analysis

-Once we have a prompt that yields an acceptable level of accuracy, we'll need to apply it to the full list of content title.
+Once we have a prompt that yields an acceptable level of accuracy, we'll need to apply it to the full list of content.
 Here are a few assumptions needed to estimate the costs for this:

 - ~70,000 titles to classify
 - ~300 tokens per prompt